No momento, esta página não está disponível em português

 To submit a request for idempotent processing, send a request with the idempotency-key:<key> in the header.

 The <key> is a unique identifier for the message with a maximum of 64 characters.
 We recommend using a UUID.
-If you don't receive a response (for example, in case of a timeout), you can safely retry the request with the same HTTP header.
+If you do not receive a response (for example, in case of a timeout), you can safely retry the request with the same HTTP header.
 If the plataforma de pagamentos da Adyen already processed the request, the response to the first attempt will be returned without duplication.

 To verify that a request was processed idempotently, check the idempotency-key HTTP header returned in the response.